Buy all ingredients right below the recipe

 Tip

-Like any yeast pastry, beleše are best on the same day.
+Like all yeast pastries, beleše are best enjoyed on the same day.

 Kuchařka pro dceru